docker-archive/dockercloud-network-daemon/README.md

 **Arguments**

 ```
     WEAVE_LAUNCH      argument for "weave launch" command, possible values:
                       "", when you launch the first weave router
-                    "<ip/hostname>", when you want weave join other's network
+                      "<ip/hostname>", when you want weave to join other's network
                       "**None**", do not run "weave launch"
-    WEAVE_PASSORD   password for weave network, empty by default
+    WEAVE_PASSWORD    password for weave network, empty by default
 ```